Whenever I worried I wasn't going to finish my PhD – I looked

 After your advisor approves the idea, coordinate with your advisor writing a detailed research proposal.
 This is a formal document resembling in format a thesis: title page, contents, section headings, numbered pages, etc. Please write and format it well: this is the main document on which your admission will be judged; if we see there careless writing, logic, or formatting, we will suspect that you would not be a responsible student and a careful researcher.

 This document seems not to formally require (but check the current call) to include scientific methodology, i.e., how you plan to reach the goals.
-However, I strongly encourage you to seriously discuss with your advisor and probably include in the document the following sections:
+However, I strongly encourage you to seriously discuss with your advisor and probably include in the document (perhaps under the section of description of the problem or the section of the expected results) the following sub-sections:

-Before formally applying to CIC (but after you talk informally with your future advisor) you will need to sit for the GRE / EXADEP and TOEFL (or equivalent) exams, which you can present in your country.
+Unless you have published papers (check with your advisor whether your papers are enough), at some point of the submission process (or before), you will need to sit for the GRE / EXADEP and English exams, which you can present in your country.

-Please make an appointment for these exams (GRE / EXADEP and TOEFL) ASAP, because later dates within the deadline might not be available, plus receiving the certificate by mail takes several weeks.
+Please make an appointment for these exams (GRE / EXADEP and English) ASAP, because later dates within the deadline might not be available, plus receiving the certificate by mail takes several weeks.

 Note that contacting your advisor does not constitute a formal application.
 You or your advisor will need to pass the documents listed below to the PhD / MSc committee; see the respective official call.
 Sending only the proposal does not start your admission process.
 However, your advisor may be able to start preparation for the application process with some of those documents.